jamesrharwood/thesis/data/iv_changes.md

 Testimonials can be short quotes or longer case studies.
 They could come from:

-* from research consumers explaining the impact that (missing) information.
+* researchers who have had positive experiences using RGs, including researchers that were nervous about transparency,
-* from decision makers (e.g., editors/grant managers) explaining that they value good reporting and/or explaining how they check for reporting as part of their evaluation.
+* decision makers (e.g., editors/grant managers) that value good reporting and/or check for reporting as part of their evaluation,
-* From peer reviewers explaining how they use RGs to check for good reporting.
+* peer reviewers that use RGs to check for good reporting,
-* From other researchers (including nervous ones) about their positive experiences of using RGs.
+* patients who are affected by research waste,
+* and researchers who need to understand, synthesise, or apply research articles.

 ---

 id: support
-title: Additional teaching
+title: Provide additional teaching
 barrier_ids: [feel-not-a-job, understanding, importance, how-to-report, need-right-time, care-about-benefits]
 intervention_fn_ids: [education, training]
 stakeholder_ids: [developers, equator, publishers, institutions, funders, ethics]
 stage: ongoing
 ---

-Authors may benefit from guideline specific education or training.
-Students could learn the importance of good reporting, and good workflows for documenting and communication research, and how to think about writing as a process.
-Students could attempt a replication or be asked to use a RG as part of their studies.
-These could be delivered on or offline, as education or training.
+Provide guideline-specific education or training (e.g., courses, videos)

+More generally, students could:

+* learn about writing as a process and workflows for documenting and communicating research,
+* learn about research waste from poor reporting (#ME)
+* attempt a replication to learn about the importance of complete reporting
+* use a RG as part of their studies.

+---
+id: updating
+title: Make updating guidelines easier
+barrier_ids: [need-updating]
+intervention_fn_ids: [enablement]
+stakeholder_ids: [equator, funders]
+stage: ongoing
+---

+Make it easier for guideline developers to update guidelines.

+* Fund guideline developers to evaluate, refine, and update their resources(#ME)
+* Make it easy for guideline developers to collect feedback from authors
+* Small updates or refinements could be made without publishing a new article